Breastfeeding or lactation is a natural and normal way of providing newborns and infants with all the nutrients they need.

 These are very common in the early days of pregnancy once the production of milk increases.
 It may occur from one breast when the mother is feeding from the other breast.
 It may also occur upon unintentional stimulation of let down reflex such as on hearing some other baby crying.
 It usually resolves within 6 weeks.
 Nursing pads can be kept within the bra to prevent clothes from staining.

 Pain while breastfeeding is due to sore and cracked nipples.
 This again occurs in the initial days of pregnancy when both the milk supply and baby’s requirement increases.
 Some women may even develop blisters or bleeding.

 The most common cause for this is improper latching of the baby.
 Treatment includes:

 - Cleaning of the nipple gently after every feed with a sterile moist cloth to remove any debris

 - Drying of nipples with a clean cloth to prevent any infection

-- Lanolin cream which is safe for the baby can be applied on to the nipples which provides a soothing effect.
+- Lanolin cream which is safe for the baby can be applied to the nipples which provide a soothing effect.

 Pain due to injured nipples also settles after a few days once both the mother and the baby get used to the feeding routine.